 Split Simple's attorney-mediators will consider all relevant factors and work with both parties to ensure that your child support agreement is fair, equitable and right for everyone involved.

 Statistics show that children of parents who go through divorce mediation have better outcomes than children of parents who move through the traditional litigated divorce process.
-If this sounds appealing to you and you live in the Chicago, Illinois area, please call Split Simple Chicago Divorce Mediation Attorneys today at 855-665-9920.
+If this sounds appealing to you and you live in the Chicago, Illinois area, please call Split Simple for Chicago divorce mediation attorneys today at 855-665-9920.